|50% Max $250||Visit Site|

 Mitch McConnell is an attorney, a former judge, and has been a US Senator for the state of Kentucky since 1985.
 He is the current Senate Majority Leader and is a one of the principal players in the Republican Party as well as Washington, D.C., politics.
 He was the Senate Minority Whip in 2003-2004, and in 2006 he became the Senate Minority Leader.
 When the Republican Party regained control of the Senate in 2015, McConnell became the Senate Majority Leader, and he remains in that position today.

 Betting on political outcomes is confined to the online market, as domestic sportsbooks cannot legally accept wagers on election odds.
 The political betting sites listed on this page accept wagers from most US States.
-However, Connecticut and Washington have passed laws forbidding online gambling in all its forms.
+However, Washington has passed laws forbidding online gambling in all its forms.

 There are no odds on McConnell’s US Senate reelection chances at the moment, but as the race draws nearer, we expect to see a full range of betting lines on his race, his position of power in the US Senate, and his party’s chances across the board.
 His fate will likely be the same as the RNP.
 Will 2020 be a season of widespread political change, or will business as usual prevail?